uccser/cs-unplugged/docs/getting_started/helper_commands.rst

 Running ``./dev shell`` opens a bash terminal within the Django container (this requires the CS Unplugged system to be running).

-This is the equivalent to entering ``docker-compose run django bash``.
+This is the equivalent to entering ``docker compose run django bash``.

 -----------------------------------------------------------------------------